-In natural setting, the system equation contains a hyperparameter $\eta$ whose appearance describes a collection of measurable intrinsic factors: e.g. natural births, natural deaths, age-based transitions.
-Studying the qualitative behavior of the solution, one demands the fluctuation phenomena within those factors to be distinguished as those of which essentially depend on time.
-As a consequence of uncertainty in environmental condition, some elements of $\eta$ differ in time with possible seasonal trends: monotonic increasing, monotonic decreasing, oscillating, or even fluctuating with Brownian-type movement.
-Many references have even hypothesized that such intrinsic factors may behave with periodic streamline in many cases due to environmental changes: cf. \cite{Cus1998,HE2007,HC1997,IMN2007,SLP2007,SLY2003}.
-Ironically, in a national integrated mosquito management programme, for example, Bonds \cite{Bon2012} summarized that fluctuating meteorology (raindrop, wind speed, air temperature, air humidity, terrestrial radiation, etc) had been out of concern during deployment of control devices in the field.
-Therefore, this costed substantial inefficiencies in mass disposal.
+In a standard setting, the system equation contains a hyperparameter $\eta$ whose appearance describes a collection of measurable intrinsic factors: natural birth rates, natural death rates, age-based transition rates, driving forces, etc. Studying the qualitative behavior of the solution, one demands the fluctuation phenomena within those factors to be distinguished as those of which essentially depend on time.
+As a consequence of uncertainty in the environmental condition, some elements of $\eta$ differ in time with possible trends: monotonically increasing, monotonically decreasing, oscillating, or even fluctuating with Brownian-type movement.
+Many references have even hypothesized that such intrinsic factors may behave with periodic streamline in many cases because of environmental changes: see, \cite{Cus1998d,HE2007d,HC1997d,IMN2007d,SLP2007d,SLY2003d}.
+Ironically, in a national integrated mosquito management programme, for example, \textsc{Bonds} \cite{Bon2012d} summarized that fluctuating meteorology (raindrop, wind speed, air temperature, air humidity, terrestrial radiation, etc) had been out of concern during the deployment of control devices in the field.
+Therefore, this costed substantial inefficiencies in mass deployment.

 This dependency of parameters in time brings the model into non-autonomous groundwork.
-As an extrinsic factor, the control measure $\uu$ is incorporated into the system for which it plays as a system regulator towards achievement of the general objectives: i.e. minimizing both population and cost for the control.
+As an extrinsic factor, the control measure $ u$ is incorporated into the system for which it plays as a system regulator towards the achievement of the general objectives: minimizing both population size and cost for the control.
 In other words, the following objective functional